danangineer/cosmix-danang/README.md

-## Asterix-Danang
+## Cosmix-Danang

 This repository is for my own custom [bootc](https://github.com/bootc-dev/bootc) image.
-It is an adjusted respin of Fedora Kinoite.
+It is an adjusted respin of Fedora Core with the Cosmic desktop.

-To build this image I chose Kinoite (quay.io/fedora/fedora-kinoite:latest).
-I did tests with both Aurora and ublue-kinoite, but I found those a bit too much.
+To build this image I chose the Universal Blue base image (ghcr.io/ublue-os/base-main:latest).

-My KDE has a bare minimum of included applications, no Discover and includes Distrobox.
+My Cosmic has a bare minimum of included applications, no Discover and includes Distrobox.
 As an appstore you can install the flatpak of Bazaar.

 ### Step 1: Choose a Fedora Atomic image and install it